geopet/geopet.github.io/source/_posts/2012-08-20-creating-a-service-using-automator-for-nvalt-notes-version-control.markdown

 [^keypoint]: This is a key point because what I am *not* doing is staging any files for *deletion* only modification.
 This means I won't worry about any files going away without my knowing.

+_I originally posted this tutorial on my Tumblr: [The Face of Geoff](http://faceofgeoff.com/post/10480335918/creating-a-service-using-automator-for-nvalt-notes)_

 [1]: http://brettterpstra.com/project/nvalt/
 [2]: http://www.secondgearsoftware.com/elements/